morkar-github/nes-emulator/README.md

 # nes-emulator
-implementing an nes emulator just for fun
+implementing a nes emulator just for fun